 Luckily, FP Markets stands out from the majority of online brokers by supporting not only the main currencies but some smaller ones as well.
-The benefit of this for you is that FP Markets is very likely to support the currency you want to deposit in and won't have to convert it.
-The conversion would mean extra costs, as a conversion fee is charged.
+If you deposit your account in a currency other than your account currency, a conversion fee is charged.

 A convenient way to save on the currency conversion fee if you wish to fund your brokerage account from a currency different from your existing bank account can be to open a multi-currency digital bank account.
-At Revolut or Transferwise the account opening only takes a few minutes after which you can upload your existing currency into your new account, exchange it in-app at great rates, then deposit it into your brokerage account for free or cheap.
+At digital banks the account opening only takes a few minutes after which you can upload your existing currency into your new account, exchange it in-app at great rates, then deposit it into your brokerage account for free or cheap.

 Want to stay in the loop?